-The regulation team at Russell-Cooke recently represented a homeowner, Matthew McNiff, in bringing two successful prosecutions under the Environmental Protection Act 1990 for breach of statutory nuisance caused by a local Boarding Kennels and Cattery.
+The Regulation team of Matt Bosworth, Semin Taner and Ashmeet Wadwa represented a homeowner, Matthew McNiff in bringing two prosecutions under the Environmental Protection Act 1990 for breach of statutory nuisance caused by a local Boarding Kennels and Cattery.

-After years of complaints by Mr McNiff, which were ignored by the Tidnams, he instructed the Russell-Cooke team to bring proceedings alleging a statutory nuisance as defined by sections 79 (1)(g) and 82 Environmental Protection Act 1990.
-The original matter was heard before District Judge Snow at Norwich Magistrates Court in July 2018.
+The matter was heard before District Judge Snow at Norwich Magistrates Court in July 2018.
 The Court found to the criminal standard (beyond reasonable doubt) that this was a statutory noise nuisance.
-District Judge Snow went on to make formal Orders in the matter consisting of a list of conditions that Mrs Tidnam had to comply with.
+District Judge Snow went on to make formal Orders in the matter consisting of a list of conditions that the Tidnams had to comply with.

-Mrs Tidnam did not carry out any remedial works to address the problem and the noise continued to the extent that Mr McNiff was forced to bring a second set of proceedings of further statutory nuisances.
-The second sets of proceedings were heard by District Judge Dodds at Great Yarmouth Magistrates' Court in July 2019, DJ Dodds even conducted a site visit.
+The Tidnams did not carry out any remedial works to address the problem and the noise continued to the extent that Mr McNiff was forced to bring a second set of proceedings of further statutory nuisances.
+The second sets of proceedings were heard by District Judge at Great Yarmouth Magistrates' Court in July 2019, DJ Dodds even conducted a site visit.

 At the sentencing hearing of the matter the defence made several references to the fact of Mr McNiff and his wife instructing Russell-Cooke as being excessive and disproportionate; that he had instructed "Rolls-Royce" lawyers instead of instructing local firms.
 The Judge dismissed those arguments stating that, the prosecution also had the same right as a Defendant to choose their representation and in light of the importance of the case to the McNiffs they were entitled to a Rolls-Royce service.